villekalliomaki/liftlog/server/README.md

 For development run with `cargo watch`.
 Install it first with `cargo install cargo-watch`.

-To run and rebuild on file changes: `cargo watch -c -x run`.
+To run and rebuild on file changes: `cargo watch -c -x run -w src`.